Algiz

 Because this specific phoneme was lost at an early time, the Elder Futhark rune underwent changes in the medieval runic alphabets.
-In the Anglo-Saxon futhorc it retained its shape, but it was given the sound value of Latin x.
-This is a secondary development, possibly due to runic manuscript tradition, and there is no known instance of the rune being used in an Old English inscription.
+In the Anglo-Saxon futhorc it retained its shape, but became otiose as it ceased to represent any sound in an Old English.
+However, possibly due to runic manuscript tradition, it was occasionally used to transliterate the Latin letter X into the runic script.